Optimal Causal Annotations: An Application to Casenotes in Social Services: Problem setup

-We consider a two-batch adaptive protocol, where $n$ iid observations are randomly split into two batches.
-We consider a proportional asymptotic regime where the budget and size of first batch $n_1$ are fixed proportions $\kappa \in (0,1)$ of the dataset size. \begin{assumption}[Proportional asymptotic] $\lim_{n \rightarrow\infty} \frac{n_1}{n} = \kappa$. \end{assumption} In the first batch, we randomly assign annotations according to a small but asymptotically nontrivial fraction of the budgets.
-In the first batch, outcomes are realized and observed, and the nuisance models ($\hat{\mu}_z(x), \hat{e}_z(x), \hat{\sigma}^2_z(x) $) are trained on the observed data.
-We solve for optimal annotation probabilities $\pi*$ and sample data in the second batch so that the mixture distribution over outcome observations achieves $\pi*$.
-We combine the results from both batches and use the data for ATE estimation, which we describe in the next section.
+\textbf{Batch allocation setup.} We consider a two-batch adaptive protocol, where $n$ i.i.d. observations are randomly split into two batches.
+We consider a proportional asymptotic where the size of first batch, $n_1,$ is a fixed proportion $\kappa \in (0,1)$ of $n$. \begin{assumption}[Proportional asymptotic \citep{hahn2011adaptive,li2024csbae}] $\lim_{n \rightarrow\infty} \frac{n_1}{n} = \kappa$. \end{assumption} In the first batch, we randomly assign annotations according to a small but asymptotically nontrivial fraction of the budget.
+Outcomes are realized and observed, and the nuisance models ($\hat{\mu}_z(x), \hat{e}_z(x), \hat{\sigma}^2_z(x) $) are trained on the observed data.
+In the second batch, we estimate the feasible pooled annotation probability $\pi^\dagger$ and sample data so that the mixture distribution over outcome observations achieves $\pi^\dagger$.
+We combine the results from both batches and use the data for ATE estimation.